My IBM Log in Subscribe

-We’re all amazed by what AI can do.
-But the question for those of us in business is what are the best business uses?
-Assembling a version of the Mona Lisa in the style of Vincent van Gough is fun, but how often will that boost the bottom line?
-Here are 27 highly productive ways that AI use cases can help businesses improve their bottom line.
+It's amazing what AI can do.
+But what are the best business uses?
+Assembling a version of the Mona Lisa in the style of Vincent van Gough is fun, but how often will that boost profit?
+Following are 27 highly productive ways that AI use cases can help businesses improve their profit.

 Customer-facing AI use cases